HogwartsMonkey/sql_queries/README.md

 # sql_queries
 --date-dif-between-purchases--
-see purchase frequency, total_amount distribution by number of purchases, total_amount distribution by total_amount, purchases distribution by number of purchases made by each purchaser
+see purchase frequency distribution, total_amount distribution by number of purchases, total_amount distribution by total_amount, days to reach a certain value from reg_dt